verdaux/BookNotes/Phrases/Impressors 3.md

 - [ ] I have a massive reserve of hate in my body
 - [ ] Tumhe zarur koi chahato se dekhega magar woh aankhein humari kahan se layega
 - [ ] Ice dagger of truth through my heart
+- [ ] Mind your business but also give me attention